OvertheBrain/520-Assignments/Final_Project/README.md

   - **Special**: Improve player's move speed once attacker touch it

 > #### Gameplay Mechanics
-> - Attacks from the player inflict 2 points of damage.
+> - Bullet attacks from the player inflict 2 points of damage.
 > - Contact with any type of enemy unit results in an immediate game over.
 > - To restart the game, click the restart button located in the top-right corner.